Social Care Institute for Excellence

 The Social Care Institute for Excellence (SCIE; pronounced 'sky') is a UK charity and improvement agency.
 SCIE shares knowledge about what works in practice across social care, social work and beyond, covering adults’, families’ and children's care and support services.

 SCIE has a role identifying and disseminating the knowledge base for good practice in all aspects of social care in the United Kingdom.
 It produces guides in different formats, including specialist tool kits and more general learning materials, covering management and policy issues as well as day to day services.
 This includes training, consultancy, webinars, research and product development to support improvement.
 These products and services are co-produced with people who use services and carers, and through collaboration with care providers, commissioners, policymakers and researchers.

-SCIE's work priorities include driving improvements in social care locally, influencing better policy and practice nationally and supporting better safeguarding everywhere.

-Its vision is a society where care and support maximises people's choices, removes social inequality, and enables people to live fulfilling, safe and healthy lives.

-Its mission is research, evidence, share and support the implementation of best practice.
-We use this evidence and experience to shape policy and outcomes, and to raise awareness of the importance of social care and social work for creating a fair and equal society.
-Everything we do is informed by people with experience of care and support.

-Its values are being progressive, inclusive, credible, transparent and committed.

 History

-The Social Care Institute for Excellence (SCIE) was established in 2001.
-SCIE improves the lives of people of all ages by co-producing, sharing, and supporting the use of the best available knowledge and evidence about what works in practice.
+SCIE was established in 2001.
+It gained charitable status, which is one reason why it survived when other agencies were abolished or merged in the 2010 UK quango reforms.